dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 ### Named clients

-If an app requires multiple distinct uses of `HttpClient`, each with different configurations, an option is to use **named clients**.
+If an app requires multiple distinct uses of `HttpClient`, each with a different configuration, an option is to use **named clients**.
 Configuration for a named `HttpClient` can be specified during registration in `ConfigureServices`.

 [!code-csharp[](http-requests/samples/Startup.cs?name=snippet2)]